liquidprompt/liquidprompt/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Feature request
-about: Suggest an idea for Liquidprompt
+about: Suggest an idea for Liquid Prompt
 title: ''
 labels: 'enhancement'
 assignees: ''